 - Performance – Accountability because it covers what needs to happen in certain areas to drive maximum performance and helps set the framework for what you need to hold your people accountable to.

-If you’re a CSS client, all IMPACT courses are readily available to you through the resource center.
+If you’re a CSS client, all courses from the Impact Leadership System are readily available to you through the resource center.

 If you’re not CSS client, you can still use this framework to get an understanding of how to get the right people in the right positions, making sure your systems are in alignment, and ensuring all your actions and plans have a purpose.

-If you’re interested in a sample course of IMPACT, we have two – click here!
+If you’re interested in a sample course of the Impact Leadership System, we have two – click here!

 Don’t miss another episode of the Improving Sales Performance series where Managing Partner Matt Sunshine speaks with thought leaders, experts, and industry gurus, who share their insight, tips, and knowledge on various topics that help companies improve sales performance.